renovatebot/renovate/lib/manager/helmsman/readme.md

 ### File format

-Currently, state files have to be in the `yaml` format.
+Currently, state files must be in the `.yaml` format.
-The `toml` format is not supported.
+The `.toml` format is not supported.